andreamazza89/elixir_tictactoe/README.md

 the Game module.
 The Player protocol is introduced to create a common interface for the game to interact with, regardless of the specific type of player (duck typing).
 Also, name-spacing was consolidated to have less granularity.

+##### Suggested improvements

+- Printing the final board once the game is finished.
+Currently the prompt that announces a winner simply states who won before exiting the program.
+It would be nice if the final board was also shown.
+- Play again: currently the program only runs through one game, but it might be desirable to have a prompt that asks the user if they want to play again or exit.
+- Minimax cpu player: add the option to play against an unbeatable player.